memfault/interrupt/_drafts/advanced-gdb.md

 ### GDB History

-The second most important thing after you figure what command you want and how to run it, is to persist that knowledge for your future self!
+The second most important thing after you figure what command you want and how to run it is to persist that knowledge for your future self!
 You can do this easily by enabling command history.

-By default, GDB does not save any history of the commands that were run during each sessions.
+By default GDB does not save any history of the commands that were run during each session.
 This is especially annoying because GDB supports `CTRL+R` for history search!

 To fix this, we can place the following in our `.gdbinit`.